Condoms too small?

 Dear Trying to be safe????,

-There are lots of condom brands, sizes, and pleasure-inducing gimmicks out there — it's not always easy to find the best match.
-When beginning to explore sexual intimacy, roadblocks like yours may arise, but the fact that you're dedicated to practicing safe sex is great.
-Just remember, though, it may take time and some trial and error for things to go smoothly.
+There are lots of condom brands, sizes, and pleasure-inducing gimmicks out there — but it's not always easy to find which one will work best for you.
+When beginning to explore sexual intimacy, roadblocks like yours may arise, but the fact that you're dedicated to practicing safe sex despite this challenge is commendable.
+Just remember, even though it may take time and some trial and error to find a good fit, it’ll likely pay off in the future.

-Though most penises do not differ that much in size when erect, some condom brands offer different sizes (both in length and girth), which may fit better.
+Though most penises aren't that different in size when erect, some external (or male) condom brands offer different sizes (both in length and girth), which may fit better for some folks.
 Consider experimenting with different types of condoms to see what works best for you.
-Just remember, when it comes to a proper fit, the standards for condoms and clothing aren't the same.
-Even though looser may seem more comfortable, condoms need to fit snuggly so that fluids that could lead to STI transmission or pregnancy aren't able to seep out.
-Furthermore, though discomfort is certainly not the goal, the better the condom fits, the less chance there is of it sliding off during intercourse.
-With that being said, an ill fitting condom (whether too loose or too tight) could lead to breakage, slippage, decreased pleasure for one or both partners, or a general disinclination to use protection, all of which should be avoided.
+Even though looser may seem more comfortable, condoms need to fit snuggly so that fluids and exposed skin that could lead to sexually transmitted infection (STI) transmission or pregnancy are contained.
+And, when a condom fits well, there's less of a chance of it sliding off during sex.
+On the other hand, an ill-fitting condom — whether too loose or too tight — could lead to breakage, slippage, and decreased pleasure for one or both partners.
+It may also lead to a disinclination to use protection in general.
 For more information about condom sizes, check out Condom sizes...how do I know what fits?.

-Though the "condom on the banana" demonstration is familiar to most people, that doesn't necessarily mean everyone knows the correct way to put on a condom.
-Combining inexperience with the heat of the moment may cause people to put condoms on incorrectly, potentially causing discomfort.
-Review the Related Q&As below and How to use a condom properly for tips to make sure you're not putting the condom on inside out, for instance, or using a condom that's old or damaged.
+Lastly, though the "condom on the banana" demonstration is familiar to many people, it doesn't necessarily mean everyone knows the correct way to put on a condom.
+Not having used condoms before or use in the heat of the moment may increase the likelihood that people will put condoms on incorrectly, potentially causing discomfort — and reducing their overall effectiveness.
+To bone up on your condom knowledge, take a look at How to use a condom properly — Avoid slippage and breakage for tips to make sure you're not putting the condom on inside out, for instance, or using a condom that's past its expiration date or damaged.